stevenrskelton/sortable-table/README.md

 - better support for internal row field change observers
 - better CSS theming
 - integration with IndexedDB
-- improve drag-and-drop column reorder, set enabled by default when possible
 - maybe: max and fixed table sizing / scrolling
 - maybe: cell selection
 - maybe: figure out how to sort by selected (click on header of checkbox column?)